Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 In such cases, it's on the finding audthor to prove that their finding is computational feasible.

+## Duplicates

+An issue is considered a duplicate if they have the same `root cause`.
+For example, the following two issues are duplicates:

+- `No zero address check results in loss of funds: high`
+- `Users can lose precision when it doesn't check for address(0): low`

+These both have the same `root cause` even though they are submitted as different severity, and are considered duplicates.

+The following are not considered duplicates:

+- `Users can lose precision when it doesn't check for address(0): low`
+- `Multiply before divide loses precision: low`

+Since they have different route causes (checking the zero address vs dividing before multiplying), they are not considered duplicates.

 ## Subjectivity

 There is some subjectivity when it comes to these categories, and it's up to the judges discretion to determine the category.